Tanit: Rituals

 Berber women's ritual in North Africa (Tunisia, Algeria and Morocco) evolved around healing fertility worship lamentation and life cycles, for Berber women these rituals are supposed to bring personal and communal satisfaction regarding: religious enactment, spirituality, emotional needs, reinforcement of family and social bonds, and achievement of pedagogical goals.
 These rituals may be public or private.
 An example of a public ritual is the right of Taghunja or tislit n unzar (bride of the rain).
 This is one of the oldest rites which seeks rain from the sky when the soil and agriculture are threatened by droughts and scarcity of water.
-The origin of this rite goes back to an ancient tradition of gathering and singing in front of the Goddess Tanit to implore her to bring rain when water is scarce, the performance of this rite changes from region to region but the difference is in this respect are small.
+The origin of this rite goes back to an ancient tradition of gathering and singing in front of the Goddess Tanit to implore her to bring rain when water is scarce, the performance of this rite changes from region to region but the differences in this respect are small.
 A procession goes from village to village and from one saint's sanctuary to another carrying an effigy of a female, on the way the bride is splashed with water from terraces and windows of houses, people give money gifts to the leader of the procession, the gathered money and food are used to prepare a big meal near a water spring or in a saint's sanctuary, usually on top of the hill.